 HackHunter Vision continuous monitoring trial #2

 A retail food franchisor wanted to assess the security of the WiFi environment at a Franchisee site over a period of time.
-We installed a HackHunter Vision continuous monitoring sensor with host (Raspberry Pi) at the Franchisee site, located at one of the major railway stations in Melbourne’s City Loop, for a period of 24 days.
+We installed a HackHunter Vision indoor continuous monitoring sensor at the Franchisee site, located at one of the major railway stations in Melbourne’s City Loop, for a period of 24 days.

 So what happened?

-- Over 6.5 million individual access point beacons were captured and analysed for suspicious behaviours using our templates, and 297 were determined to be suspicious.
+- Over 6.5 million individual access point beacons were captured and analyzed for suspicious behaviors using our templates, and 297 were determined to be suspicious.

 Note: An access point beacon is generated by a WiFi device to announce its presence in the area.
-Any beacons in the area that weren’t the franchisee’s network were unauthorised and potentially malicious.
+Any beacons in the area that weren’t the franchisee’s network were unauthorized and potentially malicious.

-- Over 1.7 million WiFi packets were captured and analysed.
+- Over 1.7 million WiFi packets were captured and analyzed.